sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

   ***Connection Dimension***

   The information about the connections (flights) is stored in the table `/dmo/connection`.
-In this dimension view we again add a new field.
+In this dimension view you again add a new field.
 The newly created field **Trip** will show the departure airport and the destination airport in one string.
   For tables such as `/dmo/connection` that contain more than one key field, the key fields that are not annotated as the representative key field have to be annotated with a foreign key relationship.
-  Since the key field `ConnectionId` will be annotated as the `representativeKey` we have to add an association that points to the Carrier dimension view which will be added as a foreign key relationship to the key field `CarrierId`.
+  Since the key field `ConnectionId` will be annotated as the `representativeKey` you have to add an association that points to the Carrier dimension view which will be added as a foreign key relationship to the key field `CarrierId`.

   1. Right click on the folder **Data Definitions** > **New** > **Data Definition**.
   2. Enter the following values and press **Next**.